Ryota Morioka

-Ryota Morioka (森岡 亮太, Morioka Ryōta) is a Japanese former professional footballer who play as a Midfielder.
+Ryota Morioka (森岡 亮太, Morioka Ryōta) is a Japanese former professional footballer who played as a midfielder.

 Career

-After six seasons with Vissel Kobe, he moved to Śląsk Wrocław in January 2016.
+After six seasons with Vissel Kobe, Morioka moved to Śląsk Wrocław in January 2016.

 On 6 July 2017, he became Belgian club Waasland-Beveren's record signing.

-In late January 2018, Morioka was transferred to fellow Belgian First Division A side RSC Anderlecht for €2,5 million.
+In late January 2018, Morioka was transferred to fellow Belgian First Division A side RSC Anderlecht for €2.5 million.

-A year later, he was loaned to Charleroi, and was later acquired by them on permanent basis for €1,5 million in mid-2019.
+A year later, he was loaned to Charleroi, and was later acquired by them on permanent basis for €1.5 million in mid-2019.

 On 11 October 2021, he extended his contract at Charleroi until 2024.

 On 13 August 2024, Morioka returned to Vissel Kobe.

-On 31 March 2025, Morioka announcement officially retirement from football after 14 years as professional career.
+On 31 March 2025, Morioka announced his retirement from football, ending his 14-year-long professional career.